rancher/rke2/docs/install/quickstart.md

 ```
 curl -sfL https://get.rke2.io | sh -
 ```
-This will install `rke2-server` and `rke2-agent` services onto your machine.
+This will install the `rke2-server` service and the `rke2` binary onto your machine.

 **Enable the rke2-server service**
 ```